-Water Quality Laboratory Provides Continuous Monitoring
+Water Quality Laboratory Conducts Continuous Monitoring

-The Sewerage & Water Board maintains a state-of-the-art Water Quality Laboratory to ensure that consistent high quality is sustained.
+The Sewerage & Water Board maintains a state-of-the-art Water Quality Laboratory to safeguard continuous and consistent superior water quality.
 The lab occupies 8,500 square feet of floor space in the Carrollton Water Plant.
-It is an advanced environmental analysis facility, utilizing state-of-the-art technology for detecting and identifying contaminants in water at sub part per billion concentrations.
+It is a cutting-edge environmental analysis facility, employing state-of-the-art technology for detecting and identifying contaminants in water at sub part per billion concentrations.
 The overall laboratory is divided into areas specifically designed and equipped for organic, inorganic, microbiological and plant production analyses.

 The Water Quality Laboratory is staffed by chemists, microbiologists and technicians.
-Major instrumentation used by the lab includes a gas chromatogaph-mass spectrometer system, a gas chromatograph, and a total carbon analyzer.
+Key instrumentation used by the lab includes a gas chromatogaph-mass spectrometer system, a gas chromatograph, and a total carbon analyzer.
 The laboratory performs analyses for monitoring the quality of river water and finished water sampled from locations throughout the East Bank and West Bank sections of the city.
 Information generated in the laboratories is used to control plant treatment processes and research methods to improve those processes and the drinking water.

 The Water Quality Laboratory works in conjunction with the Louisiana Department of Health & Hospitals (DHH) on water testing.
 The Water Quality Laboratory regularly collects and tests water samples from designated sampling points throughout the system.
-These tests ensure the water delivered to New Orleans meets or exceeds
+These tests ensure the water delivered to New Orleans meets or exceeds federal and state drinking water standards and regulations.